This is the multi-page printable view of this section. Click here to print.

 |

-MySQL(DBaaS) List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.
+On the MySQL(DBaaS) List page, you can check the tag information of the selected resource and add, modify, or delete it.

 |---|---|